jmrozanec/cron-utils/README.md

 **Usage Examples**

-    //define your own parser: arbitrary fields are allowed and last field can be optional CronParser parser =
+    //define your own cron: arbitrary fields are allowed and last field can be optional CronDefinition cronDefinition =
-        ParserDefinitionBuilder.defineParser()
+        CronDefinitionBuilder.define()
             .withSeconds().and()
             .withMinutes().and()
             .withHours().and()